You can come back to this page and switch the version of the docs you're reading at any time.

 Here you can find the latest unreleased documentation and code.
 You can use it to see what changes are coming and provide better feedback to Material-UI contributors.

-We recognize that you need stability from the Material-UI library.
 Stability ensures that reusable components and libraries, tutorials, tools, and learned practices don't become obsolete unexpectedly.
 Stability is essential for the ecosystem around Material-UI to thrive.

 Material-UI strictly follows Semantic Versioning 2.0.0.

 Material-UI version numbers have three parts:

 The version number is incremented based on the level of change included in the release.